Elijahlekomo/VibeCircle/README.md

 ## __About the project__
-This is a cross platform social media mobile app o connect with family and friends.
+This is a cross platform social media mobile app of connect with family and friends.

 Built project with:
 - C#